Young people not in education, employment or training (NEET), UK: May 2024

 This statistical bulletin contains estimates for young people who were not in education, employment or training (NEET) in the UK.
 The bulletin is published quarterly in February or March, May, August and November.
 All estimates discussed in this statistical bulletin are for the UK and are seasonally adjusted.

 Statistics in this bulletin are used to help monitor progress towards the Sustainable Development Goals (SDGs).
-Explore the UK data on our SDGs reporting platform.
+Explore the UK Government's data on the SDGs reporting platform.

-Our NEET methodological article providing background information explains how missing information for identifying someone as NEET is appropriated based on individual characteristics.
+Our NEET methodology provides background information about how missing information for identifying someone as NEET is appropriated based on individual characteristics.

 Official statistics in development